K-PAX (film): Plot

 Upon learning that many of his patients expect to leave Earth on July 27, Powell confronts prot, who explains that it is a predetermined date.
-However, Powell believes this to be a significant date in prot's life, a day on which he suffered a severe psychological trauma.
+However, Powell believes this to be a significant date in prot's life, a day on which he suffered severe psychological trauma.
 Powell decides to subject prot to regression hypnosis, which works well.
-Using information gained from these sessions, Powell figures out that prot may simply be an alter ego of Robert Porter, a man from New Mexico who worked as a 'knocker' (animal slaughterer) in a local abbatoir, who attempted suicide in 1996 after his wife and child were murdered.
+Using information gained from these sessions, Powell figures out that prot may simply be an alter ego of Robert Porter, a man from New Mexico who worked as a 'knocker' (animal slaughterer) in a local abattoir, and attempted suicide in 1996 after his wife and child were murdered by a drifter.
 Powell tries to confront prot with this knowledge, showing him a photo of Robert Porter in a high school yearbook and stating that it is in fact prot himself; but prot's reaction is one of bemusement, and he cryptically tells Powell that he hopes he will take good care of Robert now that he has found him.

-On July 27 as the hospital staff watch, the camera in prot's room cuts to static at the precise time prot said he would leave Earth.
+On July 27 as the hospital staff watches, the camera in prot's room cuts to static at the precise time prot said he would leave Earth.
 Powell finds Porter lying on the floor in his room, catatonic, prot having apparently left Porter's body for the light travel back to K-PAX.
 As Robert is being wheeled out of the room, the other patients do not recognize him as prot and say that prot has gone.
-In addition, one of the patients is missing: Bess, a woman who had remained mute since her home was destroyed in a fire and who had been among the patients that asked to go to K-PAX with prot.
+In addition, one of the patients is missing: Bess, a woman who had remained mute since her home was destroyed in a fire and who had been among the patients who asked to go to K-PAX with prot.
 She is never found.
 The other patients believe that prot has taken her to K-PAX.
 Powell continues to take care of the catatonic Porter and tells him about how the patients he helped have gone on to live normal lives again, but Robert does not respond.
 Powell is left with no absolute answer as to whether prot was in fact an alien entity or just a coping mechanism of the traumatized Porter, but seems far from convinced that Porter's behavior was a delusion.

-In a final voiceover, prot explains to Powell that the people of K-PAX have discovered that our universe will repeat its events again and again, so the mistakes we make will be repeated forever. prot encourages Powell to make this time count, as it is the only chance we have.
+In a final voiceover, prot explains to Powell that the people of K-PAX have discovered that our universe will repeat its events again and again, so the mistakes we make will be repeated forever.
+Prot encourages Powell to make this time count, as it is the only chance we have.
 Inspired, Powell begins a new, better life by reconciling with his estranged son Michael.

+In a post-credit sequence, Powell watches the night sky before returning to his home.

 Cast

 Production

 Will Smith was offered the role of prot/Robert Porter.
-Kevin Spacey was originally offered the role of Dr. Mark Powell, but instead landed on the role of Prot.
+Kevin Spacey was originally offered the role of Dr. Mark Powell, but instead landed the role of prot.